ennismore/irnmn-components/README.md

 Please use the following steps to install `irnmn-components` and `http-server` :

 1. Visit https://github.com/ennismore/irnmn-components and clone the repository anywhere in your local machine.
-2. Now use `http-server` via `npx` to install local server for `irnmn-components`.
-For more go to: https://www.npmjs.com/package/http-server
+2. Now use `npx http-server` to install local server for `irnmn-components`.
+For more info visit: https://www.npmjs.com/package/http-server
 3. Navigate to your local directory `irnmn-components` and run: `http-server --cors`
 4. If the installation was correct the server will start and you'll get two available url's-ports.
 You can use the one that start with 127.
 Navigate to: `import 'http://127.0.0.1:8080/` to test.
 5. Now you have your web component server running you need to import the file you are working on to your project.
 Let's say you are working on a calendar task.
 Navigate to the your local server and go to calendar and then click to the index.js file.
 Your url should look like this: `'http://127.0.0.1:8080/calendar/index.js` Copy that url.